oldmalk/backend-assignment-course-signup/README.md

     * Works with AMQP open standard
     * Works fine and scale well in containers
     * In cloud scenarios, I probably would use a service like Azure Service Bus.

+* Moq
+    * Provides an easy way to mock your dependencies and test the behavior.

+* FluentAssertions
+    * Make the tests assertions easier to read.

 ## Improvements